nutsdb/nutsdb/docs/user_guides/iterator.md

 ### Prefix scans

-To iterate over a key prefix, we can use `PrefixScan` function, and the parameters `offsetNum` and `limitNum` constrain the number of entries returned :
+To iterate over a key prefix, we can use `PrefixScanEntries` function, and the parameters `offsetNum` and `limitNum` constrain the number of entries returned :

 ```go
 if err := db.View(